woossi0/suite/docs/usermanual/source/introduction/extensions.rst

 MongoDB
 -------

 The MongoDB extension adds the ability for GeoServer to publish data from `MongoDB <http://www.mongodb.org/>`_ sources.

-.. todo:: Need more info here
+Once this extension is added, GeoServer will show MongoDB as one of its available data sources when adding a new store.

 .. _intro.extensions.wps: